THE AGE OF RECONCILIATION

 There are many passages of the Scriptures that speak of warfare and of the wrath of God directed against His enemies.

-For, behold, the Lord cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.
+For behold, the LORD comes out of His place to punish the inhabitants of the earth for their iniquity; the earth will also disclose her blood, and will no more cover her slain.
 (Isaiah 26:21)

-And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.
+Now out of His mouth goes a sharp sword, that with it He should strike the nations.
+And He Himself will rule them with a rod of iron.
+He Himself treads the winepress of the fierceness and wrath of Almighty God.
 (Revelation 19:15)

 There will arise at the end of the Church Age a large and powerful army of saints, with Christ at the head, that will invade the earth, driving out all unclean spirits.

-If we would not be destroyed by what we are seeing we will have to keep our eyes focused on the Lord Jesus, setting our affections and treasures in Heaven above, not on the earth.
+To avoid being destroyed by what we are seeing, we must keep our eyes focused on the Lord Jesus, setting our affections and treasures in Heaven above, not on the earth.
 We must learn to view the heavens and the earth as one arena of conflict, recognizing that the moral filthiness occurring on the earth is merely a reflection of the spiritual lords who govern the earth from their position on the thrones located in the air above the surface of the earth.

 If we do not close our eyes and ears from seeing and hearing evil, if we do not fasten our gaze on the Lord Jesus at the right hand of the Father, we surely will succumb to the spiritual darkness now on the horizon.